BHFock/git-cl/docs/tutorial.md

 ```

 - Deletes one or more named changelists.
-- Files remain in the working directory and will appear under “No Changelist” next time you run `git cl st`.
+- Files remain in the working directory and will appear under “No Changelist” next time you run [git cl st](#22-view-status-by-changelist).

 You can also delete all changelists at once with: